3B9BACEBBDB0F9EA76712F511E03592D

 • from BT or your mobile provider - why would they call you?
 Think, hang up and block the number.

 • from Microsoft - Microsoft do not call customers.
 You probably do not have any viruses or other unsavoury data-stealing programs on your device.
-Do NOT call any number you may see on your screen proporting to be from Microsoft - even if the warning looks scary.
+Do NOT call any number you may see on your screen purporting to be from Microsoft - even if the warning looks scary.
 It has been designed to make you uncomfortable so that you seek help by calling the number on the screen.

 Give me a call on 07434 520104 if you would like me to support you with anything here.